-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

 An IT analyst at Baker Hughes, Ayyaz said under age segment was more

-vulnerble to be exploited for their lack of knowledge.
-The parents’ role is more important to check their children’s activities while using internt, he added.”Effective filters must be applied to the electronic gadgets, connected to the internet,” he stressed.
+vulnerable to be exploited for their lack of knowledge.
+The parents’ role is more important to check their children’s activities while using internet, he added.”Effective filters must be applied to the electronic gadgets, connected to the internet,” he stressed.

 “The victims go through some serious mental agony and are traumatised